 “There is gold underneath the ash, Captain Ceria.”

 “And gemstones.
-It has melted into the gold.”
+They hav melted into the gold.”

 Ksmvr pointed as Ceria practically dashed over.
 She saw a huge, melted mass of what first appeared to be scorched rock.
 But underneath the layer of blackness was a familiar dull gleam.